juadiegaitan/GEN242-2016/vignettes/01_Home/home.md

 ## Overview

 This course introduces algorithms, statistical methods and data analysis programming routines relevant for genome biology.
-It is composed of three main components: lectures, hands-on practicals and student course projects.
+It consists of three main components: lectures, hands-on practicals and student course projects.
 The lecture topics cover databases, sequence (NGS) analysis, phylogenetics, comparative genomics, genome-wide profiling methods, network biology and more.
 The hands-on practicals include homework assignments and